bufordsharkley/cacommonground/about.markdown

   <section class="container about-content">
     <h3 class="cta-text text-center">About Common Ground-USA</h3><br>
         <p class="about-text">

-Common Ground—USA is dedicated to the principle that all persons have equal and common rights in the earth and its resources and each individual has an exclusive right to the income from his or her own labor and capital investment.
+<a href="http://commonground-usa.net/">Common Ground USA</a> is dedicated to
+the principle that all persons have equal and common rights in the earth and its resources and each individual has an exclusive right to the income from his or her own labor and capital investment.
 We are also dedicated to support and improve the free market, including purchase, ownership, and sale of real estate.